tyfarnan/zk_tabpfn/README.md

-# MNIST Example Template

-Welcome to the Giza Actions SDK template!
-The [Giza Actions SDK](https://actions.gizatech.xyz/welcome/giza-actions-sdk) is tailored to assist you in designing your ZKML workflows efficiently.
-This project provides pre-configured actions ready for deployment on the Giza platform.
-The purpose of this template is to demonstrate how to construct your ZKML workflows using the Giza Actions SDK.
+# Towards Scalable ZKML "training" via Prior Fitted Networks

+### What if we could prove what training data was used to make predictions, in the same way we prove inference?

-*Note: This template is based on the [MNIST tutorial](https://actions.gizatech.xyz/tutorials/build-a-verifiable-neural-network-with-giza-actions).
+*Note: This project worked from the Giza's [MNIST tutorial](https://actions.gizatech.xyz/tutorials/build-a-verifiable-neural-network-with-giza-actions).
 Please be aware that certain steps, such as transpiling the model and deploying the generated model on Giza Plateform, are required between action executions.
 For a more comprehensive understanding, refer to the tutorial.*

+## Overview
+Within the `zk_tabpfn` directory, the [TabPFN REPO](https://github.com/automl/TabPFN/tree/main) has been ported in :
+- `transformer_prediction_interface.py`: Has been slightly modified to work with Giza Actions.
+- `giza_tabpfn_demo.ipynb`: Contains end-end example using Giza Actions and Giza Model to perform perform end-end supervised classification on a tabular datset from OpenML.

 ## Requirements
 - Python 3.11